SIGAMty/mty-django-firebase-auth/README.md

 NOTE: `FIREBASE_USERNAME_MAPPING_FUNC` will replace behaviour in version < 1 as default (formerly provided by logic in `map_firebase_to_username_legacy`, described below).
 One can simply switch out this function.

-`mty_drf_firebase_auth.utils` contains functions for mapping firebase user info to the Django username field (new in version >= 1).
+`mty_firebase_auth.utils` contains functions for mapping firebase user info to the Django username field (new in version >= 1).
 Any custom function can be supplied here, as long as it accepts a `firebase_admin.auth.UserRecord` argument.
 The supplied functions are common use-cases:

 ```python
 def map_firebase_to_username_legacy(firebase_user: auth.UserRecord) -> str: